oscgf/atenea-scraper/README.md

  - `SENDER_EMAIL`: Your sender email address.
  - `PASSWORD`: Your email app password.
  - `RECEIVER_EMAIL`: The email address that will receive notifications.

+If you want to commit and push automatically the changes when the job offers ara updated, ensure that `GITHUB_TOKEN` is enabled and has write permissions:

+5. Navigate to **Settings > Actions > General**.
+6. Scroll down to **Workflow permissions**.
+7. Ensure **"Read and write permissions"** is selected for `GITHUB_TOKEN`.
+8. Also, check **"Allow GitHub Actions to create and approve pull requests"** if you plan to use that in the future.

 ### 2. Running the Workflow Manually
 To run the workflow manually (in case you don't want to wait for the scheduled time):